9.4 Building a Timed Practice Plan

 Test Your Knowledge

-After a practice test, a candidate checks only the final score and moves to the next test.
-The same safety questions keep being missed.
-Which review habit would help most?
+After a practice test a candidate checks only the final score, and the same safety items keep getting missed.
+Which review habit helps most?

 A